steventester/github-tester/README.md

 # dotfiles
-Dotfiles for emacs, bspwm, sxhkd, polybar, mpd, ncmpcpp and a bunch of other stuff
+Dotfiles for emacs, bspwm, sxhkd, polybar, mpd, ncmpcpp, zsh and a bunch of other stuff

 ## Installation